Skip to main content

 consolidation_mode: true

-After updating the configuration, restart the API server for the change to take effect.
+After you update the configuration, restart the API server for the change to take effect.

-• Autostop is not supported.
+• Autostop isn’t supported.
 Clusters remain active until you explicitly tear them down with sky down.
-Remember to release allocations when they are no longer needed to avoid wasting resources.
+Remember to release allocations when they’re no longer needed to avoid wasting resources.

 • SSH requires SUNK v7.x or later.
-On SUNK v6.x, SSH into running jobs does not work due to Dropbear and enroot compatibility issues.
+On SUNK v6.x, SSH to running jobs doesn’t work due to Dropbear and enroot compatibility issues.

 • Container support requires SUNK v7.x or later.
-Earlier versions using enroot 3.5.0 have a bug that prevents Pyxis from finding running containers.
+Earlier versions that use enroot 3.5.0 have a bug that prevents Pyxis from finding running containers.
 This is fixed in enroot 4.0.1 (shipped with SUNK v7.x).